PUBLIC INTEREST ADVISORY GROUP

 - STUDY PRESENTATION

-Preferred minimum and maximum water levels were illustrated with respect to frequency, severity and duration along with the associated impacts.
-A small two-centimetre decrease on Lake Ontario creates a significant 23-centimetre increase downstream.
-Flooding has a considerable impact on the south shores of Lake Ontario.
+Minimum and maximum water levels preferred for coastal processes, beach access and recreational boating were illustrated with respect to frequency, severity and duration for the benefit of shoreline property owners, navigation and water uses.
+Impacts associated with beach access, coastal and recreational boater interests were also depicted.
+A small two-centimeter decrease on Lake Ontario creates a significant 23-centimetre increase downstream.
+Flooding has a significant impact on the south shores of Lake Ontario.
 Diverse interests are expressed at various times for different reasons.
 Ideally, a smoother transition between levels is preferred.
 Work continues to integrate performance indicators and to evaluate criteria.
 Various issues and interests are being addressed.
 Comments will be incorporated where possible.

 Based on operations and deviations experienced with 1958D, plans are being evaluated.
 Environment plans, considered the most important component, continue to be entered into the computer model (Shared Vision Model) along with economic benefit plans, stakeholder plans and baseline plans to improve and meet new demands.
-Work will continue over the winter to develop recommendations.
+Work will continue over the winter to develop recommendations for the plans that will be presented next year.
 In 2005, alternative plans based on science and stakeholder input will be presented for consideration.
 Meetings are tentatively scheduled in June and July.
 In the fall of 2005, a report will be submitted to the IJC for their decision process.
 Numerous stakeholders are participating in the study.
 Contributions of past and present PIAG and Study Board members were acknowledged.

 Marc Hudon facilitated a question and answer session following the presentation.
-Belleville was connected simultaneously with the meeting in Henderson, New York for an interactive audio session.
-The teleconference was intended to exchange comments and concerns between competing interests around the lake.
-As a consensus building process, public input and interests are extremely important and will be considered in the study.
-Concerns focused on water levels, water supply, water usage, hydropower, dams, shoreline erosion, wildlife, available information, accountability, mitigation alternatives, communications and progress.
-Appreciation was extended to all participants for their knowledge and insight to various concerns.
+Toronto was connected with the Alexandria Bay meeting for an interactive audio session only briefly due to technical difficulties.
+As a consensus building process, public input is extremely important and will be considered in the study.
+Concerns were expressed on water levels, flooding, water source, environment, nuisance species, water taking, water uses, other studies and other issues.
 Recorded questions, answers and comments are appended.
 Accuracy of speaker names was based on audio clarity.

 - CLOSING REMARKS

-Larry Field extended thanks to everyone for participating in the meeting.
 Public input is extremely important to the study.
-Although it will be difficult to please all people at all times, ideally the need to develop a plan to satisfy most of the people at most times is essential.
+Although it will be difficult to please all of the people at all times, ideally a plan that satisfies most of the people most times is essential.
 The Public Interest Advisory Group will visit again in 2005.
-Comment cards were provided to gather additional comments and to stay in touch.
+Comment cards were provided in the handout material.
 Study information is available at www.losl.org.

 PUBLIC MEETING QUESTIONS AND ANSWERS